 Interestingly, men are only one generation old as helpers in the birth space.
 There is much to learn, and a lot of unexpected emotions to experience.
 A myriad of questions will arise about their role and how to be an effective helper.
 With the support of a doula, a partner often feels more calm, confident and informed in their role as helper, lover and witness to the birth of their baby.

-Immediately after birth I stay by your side to protect that juicy bubble of love for your family or support where I can if there have been challenges or complications.
-There is significant bonding and bodywork to do here.
+Immediately after birth I stay by your side as a guardian of your family’s time to bond and fall in love.
+I support where ever I can if there have been challenges or complications.
 I support you to breastfeed your baby, gentle after care, recording birth information.
 I usually go home within 2 hrs of the birth and stay in phone contact over the coming days.

-It was discovered that there are 4 key elements that contribute to a mother feeling satisfied with her birth experience.
-Sure enough, good team work makes a difference!
+Discover the 4 key elements that contribute to a mother feeling satisfied with her birth experience.
+A systematic review reveals that good team work makes a difference!

 1. Quality support